 A loupe is a magnifying glass that is used to look at diamonds.

 The Diamond Standard provides 4 functions that are used to provide information about what functions and facets are currently stored or used in a diamond.
 Together these functions are called 'the loupe'.
 Any diamond implements these functions.
 See the Diamond Standard for more information about them.

 The most important thing is reading and understanding the Diamond Standard.
 If something is unclear let me know!

-The second important thing is using the Diamond Standard reference implementation.
+The second important thing is using a Diamond Standard reference implementation.

 The reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
-It is tested and it works.
-Use it.
 Also, using the reference implementation makes your diamond compliant with the standard.

 In order to call a function that exists in a diamond you need to use the ABI information of the facet that has the function.

 let myUsefulFacet = new web3.eth.Contract( MyUsefulFacet.abi, diamondAddress )

 In the code above we create a contract variable so we can call contract functions with it.